 Summer Time is not needed near the Equator.

 The examples that follow are merely illustrative; they have largely been taken from seemingly-reliable sources rather that from authorities, and they may have changed since.

 Russia changed on the EU dates (the last Sunday of March and the last Sunday of October) before mid-2011.
 I believe that all parts of the country changed at the same local time.
 The non-European parts of the former USSR seemed to match Russia's changes.

-Russia will not change after 2011-03-27 : Russia to stop setting clocks back in winter: Medvedev.
-It seems that, formally, their Time Zones have not changed but they now have permanent Summer Time.
+Russia did not change after 2011-03-27 : Russia to stop setting clocks back in winter: Medvedev.
+It seems that, formally, their Time Zones did not change but they then had permanent Summer Time.
+And it appears from Russia: Putin abolishes 'daylight savings' time change that, from 2014-10-26, Russia wll have permanent Winter Time.
 See Time in Russia.

 Russian Space Mission Control kept Moscow Standard Time (GMT+3) all year round.
 It should have changed to GMT+4 on 2011-03-27.
 Railways in contiguous Russia use Moscow Time, too.

 Update : Time stops: Russia abolishes daylight saving time : Russia dropped Winter Time after Summer 2011; or, rather, it moved its Standard Times ahead by one hour on 2011-03-27 and will no longer has Summer Time.
 So Moscow now uses GMT+4 year-round.